Zongwei97/UnTrack/README.md

 # Results

+Our ckpt can be found here ([Google Drive](https://drive.google.com/file/d/13GqlmhCKDl6jWJFvAsijuhOXD3kGJqqv/view?usp=sharing))

+Put the ckpt into the "models" folder.

-The UnTrack Results can be found here ([Google Drive](https://drive.google.com/file/d/1ruCYxvXnmtmfQQxV4t_JAsU9bneyPqIT/view?usp=sharing))
+You should then be able to obtain our UnTrack results, which can also be downloaded here ([Google Drive](https://drive.google.com/file/d/1ruCYxvXnmtmfQQxV4t_JAsU9bneyPqIT/view?usp=sharing))

 A comparison against [ViPT](https://github.com/jiawen-zhu/ViPT) (SOTA specialized method) and [SeqTrack](https://github.com/microsoft/VideoX/tree/master/SeqTrack) (SOTA Tracker) can found in the following video: